 Making the decision to volunteer your time and talents to the students of the Methacton School District is a very honorable one... and a decision with which we hope you will be pleased.
-All Methacton Volunteers are required to complete the volunteer registration process, which includes obtaining a Pennsylvania Criminal History and Child Abuse clearances, as well as a tuberculosis test.
+All Methacton Volunteers are required to complete the volunteer registration process, which includes obtaining a Pennsylvania Criminal History and Child Abuse clearances, as well as a tuberculosis test dependent on hours served.
 This process may take time to complete, so please plan accordingly.
-Visit the website at www.methacton.org/volunteer to learn more and begin the registration process.
+Visit the website at www.methacton.org/volunteer to learn more and begin the online registration process.